 Once you have been approved for an F-1 visa, you can start planning your arrival.

 Plan to arrive in Las Vegas for your orientation program approximately two weeks before the start of the semester.
 The exact date will vary depending on the semester.
-Check the academic calendar for Spring 2021 for updates.
+Check the academic calendar for updates.

 CSN does not have on-campus housing.
 Students generally choose between one of two options for housing:

 - Homestays (students will live with a U.S. host family in their home and have your own room)

 - Apartments (student rent a single or shared apartment)